pat-earl/faculty-page/src/blog/20160406-dropbox-git.md

 ### Setting up the repositories

+Let's assume you have a git server and created an empty repository on it at `git@yourserver.com:foo`.
+We first add this remote into Dropbox, and put your shared files in it:

+    :::console
+    $ cd ~/Dropbox/shared/foo
+    $ git remote add origin git@yourserver.com:foo
+    $ git add paper.tex ... # (or use git add -Av .)
+    $ git commit --author 'Coauthor <who@doesnt.use.git>'
+    [master a484503] Blah blah (commit subject)
+     1 file changed, 10 insertions(++++++)
+    $ git push -u origin master
+    Branch master set up to track remote branch master from origin.
+    Counting objects: 5, done.
+    Delta compression using up to 4 threads.
+    Compressing objects: 100% (5/5), done.
+    Writing objects: 100% (5/5), 6.80 KiB | 0 bytes/s, done.
+    Total 5 (delta 3), reused 0 (delta 0)
+    To yourserver.com/foo
+       9996b2d..f9d5e30  master -> master

-If you have a remote git repository located at `git@yourserver.com:foo`, then to set up a local copy, first clone your repository into `~/foo`.
+Now set up a local copy by cloning this repository into `~/foo`.
 Type:

     :::console
     $ git clone git@yourserver.com:foo ~/foo
+    Cloning into 'foo'...
+    remote: Counting objects: 545, done.
+    remote: Compressing objects: 100% (542/542), done.
+    remote: Total 545 (delta 341), reused 0 (delta 0)
+    Receiving objects: 100% (545/545), 691.49 KiB | 0 bytes/s, done.
+    Resolving deltas: 100% (341/341), done.

 or use your favorite GUI client.
-Now add your git remote into Dropbox:

-    :::console
-    $ cd ~/Dropbox/shared/foo
-    $ git remote add origin git@yourserver.com:foo
+You should now have your work in the remote repository `git@yourserver.com`, one clone in Dropbox (for your coauthors to edit) and one local clone in `~/foo` for you to edit.
+(Of course, if you had local files you were already working on in `~/foo`, you could have done the `git remote add` in `~/foo`, committed, pushed and then pulled in Dropbox instead.)

 ### Committing changes